Uma Thomas

 Uma Thomas is an Indian politician serving as a member of the Kerala Legislative Assembly, representing Thrikkakkara assembly.
 She won the 2022 Thrikkakara byelections with a margin of 25,016 votes, which were held due to the death of her husband P. T. Thomas.
-Uma Thomas is the lone woman member from Indian National Congress in Kerala Legislative Assembly.
+Uma Thomas is the lone woman member from INC in Kerala Legislative Assembly.

+Accident

+She fell from 20 feet height from a temporary stage set up in the Jawaharlal Nehru International Stadium Kochi on 29 December 2024.
+The Mridanga Vision and Oscar Events had organized a Bharatnatyam event in a bid for Guinness Book of World Record.